London–Edinburgh–London: 2005

 For the fifth edition in 2005, there were 306 starters and 246 finishers, from the UK, mainland Europe, and other countries including Japan, Russia, Australia, the USA, and Canada.
 Riders set out from Cheshunt, on the northern outskirts of London, or from Thorne, close to the original Doncaster start.

-The 2005 route was just over 1360km long and arrived in Edinburgh via The Granites.
+The 2005 route was just over 1360 km long and arrived in Edinburgh via The Granites.

 2009

 31 nations took part in the 2009 ride, which started and ended at Cheshunt.

 2013

 The 2013 edition was held between 28 July and 2 August and 34 nations took part.
+This was the first edition organised by Danial Webb, who has organised all subsequent editions.
 In a departure from previous editions, the route took a loop through Scotland, and for the first time passed over the Humber Bridge.

 805 riders finished the event in 2013.

+The ride started and ended at Davenant Foundation School in Loughton.
+The control points/accommodation stops were at: